From Rotary Phones to Recovery Apps

 By now many people are aware of the saying, “There’s an app for that.”
 As a person born at the tail end of Generation X, I remember a good amount of life when indeed there was not an app for that!
 If I wanted to reach out to my friends, I called them from the canary yellow rotary phone in the kitchen, which nowadays you would find for sale on Etsy.
 Today, some 30 years later there are many different devices that can be used to facilitate connection, and for that matter, healing.

 Pear reSet received FDA approval based on a clinical trial that included 399 patients.
 In the 12-week clinical trial it was found that there was statistically significant (P=.0004) evidence that patients who utilized Pear reSet versus patients who did not achieved higher rates of sobriety.
-The trial did not demonstrate effectiveness with patients reporting opioids as their substance of abuse.
+The trial did not demonstrate effectiveness with patients reporting opioids as their substance use disorder.
 Because the app is classified by the FDA as a tool that helps treat or manage a disease, a prescription pass code is required in order to use the app.

 Since having a prescription in hand can be a barrier to some folks, I wanted to take a look at similar apps that do not require a prescription.
 The following are three recovery apps that might be worth taking a look at.
 Please keep in mind though that while these apps can be helpful tools to support recovery, they are not intended as a substitute for formal addiction treatment.